MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study1 exercise 1 to 8.md

 18. In the **Counted** field, enter a number.

-19. If you enter a counted number that’s different than the number shown in the **On-hand** field, the **Quantity** field is updated to show the discrepancy.
+19. If you enter a counted number thatâ€™s different than the number shown in the **On-hand** field, the **Quantity** field is updated to show the discrepancy.

 20. Click **Save**.

 21. Click **Post**.
-When you post an inventory counting journal, if the counted amount differs from the amount that’s reported in the **On-hand** field, an inventory receipt or issue is posted, the inventory level and value are changed, and ledger transactions are generated.
+When you post an inventory counting journal, if the counted amount differs from the amount thatâ€™s reported in the **On-hand** field, an inventory receipt or issue is posted, the inventory level and value are changed, and ledger transactions are generated.